Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 It may seems that having a lot of hyper-specialized tags is good for creating precise rules.
 However, in practice it leads to tag explosion, when each news entry is accompanied by dozens of rare tags that are not suitable for most of users.

-Also, complex tags are harder to produce: it is much simpler to detect that an article is about `animation` or `video-games` than to detect that it is exectly about `animation-in-video-games`.
+Also, complex tags are harder to produce: it is much simpler to detect that an article is about `animation` or `video-games` than to detect that it is exactly about `animation-in-video-games`.
 Complex tags approach leads not only to tag explosion, but also to loss of information.

 At the same time, the loss of precision in rules is not so significant, because of the power of Feeds Fun rules system.
-There are multiple approachers to target posts related to `animation-in-video-games`:
+There are multiple approaches to target posts related to `animation-in-video-games`:

 - Create two rules `animation => +5` and `video-games => +5`, so that posts about both topics will get +10.
 - Create a rule `animation + video-games => +10` to target posts about both topics.